 From reducing your carbon footprint to avoiding poor animal welfare practices, there are many ethical benefits of not eating meat.
 In this article we explore some of these advantages, and also look at whether there is any truth in claims that eating meat is needed for the health of the planet.

 Ethical and environmental reasons for vegetarianism and veganism

 Respecting animal rights

 Meat production obviously involves the slaughter of animals, which is enough for some people to give it up altogether.

-But on top of this, intensive farming also often results in appalling animal cruelty up until the animals are killed - being kept in crowded and filthy conditions, injuries left untreated and with no access to outdoors are all commonplace.
+But on top of this, intensive farming also often results in appalling animal cruelty up to and including when the animals are killed.
+In the UK, over 70% of farm animals are kept in factory farms, according to advocacy group Compassion in World Farming.
+Animals are often kept in crowded and filthy conditions, injuries left untreated and with no access to outdoor space.

 While opposition to the killing of animals is a common reason cited by vegetarians, it’s often overlooked that dairy production also involves slaughter.
-Male calves are removed from their mother at birth and killed or exported to the continent for veal production.* Female calves are kept to become the next generation of milk-producers.
+Male calves are removed from their mother at birth and killed or exported live across Europe for veal production.
+Female calves are kept to become the next generation of milk-producers.

 We talk more about animal rights and animal welfare, including comparing different certifications such as free range and organic, in a separate article.